Southern Food Junkie’s

 Cream cheese Icing

-- Add in 1 package of softened cream cheese, 6 tbls of softened butter, 1 tsp of vanilla extract, and 1 cup of powdered sugar.
+- Add in 1 package of softened cream cheese, 6 tbls of softened butter, 1 teaspoon of vanilla extract, and 1 cup of powdered sugar.
 Mix until well incorporated.

 These look delicious.
 Thanks for sharing on Fiesta Friday!